yeso69/ktb-api-test/ReadMe.md

 5. Load fixtures:

     ```
-    php bin/console doctrine:fixtures:load
+    php bin/console hautelook:fixtures:load
     ```

-With the fixtures loaded, you now have a user with id 1, that belongs to a company.
-You can use it to create expanse reports.
+With the fixtures loaded, it creates a company with a user that has 5 expanse reports.
+You will be able to user user with id 1 to create expanse reports.

 ## Usage